Skip Navigation

 Process and command-line monitoring

-Monitoring process execution and command-line parameters will offer defenders visibility into many behaviors associated with malicious abuse of Mshta.
+Monitoring process execution along with command-line parameters offers defenders visibility into many behaviors associated with malicious abuse of Mshta.
 Similarly, process lineage is also helpful for detecting adversary use of Mshta.
 At a minimum, collect parent-child process relationships, and, if possible, consider collecting information about “grandparent” relationships too.

 Detection opportunities